xianlinbox/daily_practise/aws-solution-architect/storage.md

 S3 Event Notifications feature to receive notifications when certain events happen in your S3 bucket, the destination can be: SNS/SQS/EventBridge/Lambda, can check the API called but can't check api inside permission,

 we can enable object-level logging and add cloudtrail to capture this log for analysis.

+## Pricing

+S3 don't need to pay for the following scenario:

+1. data transfer in from internet
+2. data transfer out to cloudfront
+3. data transfer out to EC2 in the same region

 # FSx